 “All children are artists.
 The problem is how to remain an artist once he grows up.”

-While traveling, my brain and heart are blank, like of a child.
+While travelling, my brain and heart are blank, like of a child.
 This helps me explore with more curiosity and I always end up wanting more.

 I ask questions and observe a lot.
 I learn so much by doing this.
 People love it when I am interested in learning more about things like their culture, food, or simply about their day to day lives.
 This way, I get accepted by people more than those who visit a place, take a few photos and return.